 The proposed project would include 48 residential units with a clubhouse, pool and tot lot, as well as associated landscaping, parking and circulation, and infrastructure improvements.
 No sharp curves or other roadway design elements are proposed that would create dangerous conditions.
 In addition, the project design features would be required to comply with standards set by the City's General Plan and City Engineer.
 In addition, the proposed project would also be required to submit plans to the FFD for review and approval prior to the issuance of building permits to ensure there are no substantial hazards associated with the project design.
 Furthermore, the proposed uses would be compatible with adjacent residential uses.
-Therefore, the proposed project would not substantially increase hazards due to a design feature, and impacts would be less than significant.
+Therefore, the proposed project would be less than significant.